radiantlogic-v8/documentation-new/documentation/installation/advanced/deploying-with-istio.md

 # Deploying with Istio Service Mesh

-This guide describes a production-oriented approach to deploying Identity Data Management/IDDM on Kubernetes with Istio as the service mesh.
-The objective is to establish controlled ingress and egress, enforce service-to-service security, and maintain full compatibility with LDAP/LDAPS traffic and Identity Data Management init container behavior.
+This guide shows developers how to deploy a self‑managed Identity Data Management (FID/IDDM) cluster on Kubernetes with Istio for ingress, egress, and service‑to‑service traffic management.

 The document assumes familiarity with Kubernetes, Helm, and enterprise networking concepts.